Impact

 Risk and Exploitability

-The reported CVSS score of 5.5 marks it as moderate severity, and the EPS score is not available, so exploitation likelihood cannot be quantified precisely.
+The reported CVSS score of 5.5 marks it as moderate severity, and the EPSS score is < 1%, indicating a low probability of exploitation.
 The bug can be triggered by a task that has CAP_NET_RAW in the relevant namespace, a capability that root or a user with the ability to create user‑namespace pairs can acquire.
 Consequently, any user who can instantiate a user namespace with network namespace capabilities can exploit the flaw, leading to a panic and system reboot.
 The vulnerability is not listed in the CISA KEV catalog, suggesting no known widespread exploitation yet, but the local nature of the attack and lack of publicly available mitigations mean that patching remains the most reliable defense.

 OpenCVE Enrichment